Survival analysis with lifelines¶

 For this example, we will be investigating the lifetimes of political leaders around the world.
 A political leader, in this case, is defined by a single individual’s time in office who controls the ruling regime.
 This political leader could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual’s tenure, and the death event is the retirement of the individual.
 Censoring can occur if they are a) still in offices at the time of dataset compilation (2008), or b) die while in power (this includes assassinations).

 For example, the Bush regime began in 2000 and officially ended in 2008 upon his retirement, thus this regime’s lifespan was eight years, and there was a “death” event observed.
 On the other hand, the JFK regime lasted 2 years, from 1961 and 1963, and the regime’s official death event was not observed – JFK died before his official retirement.

-(This is an example that has gladly redefined the birth and death events, and in fact completely flips the idea upside down by using deaths as the censorship event.
-This is also an example where the current time is not the only cause of censorship; there are the alternative events (e.g., death in office) that can be the cause of censorship.
+(This is an example that has gladly redefined the birth and death events, and in fact completely flips the idea upside down by using deaths as the censoring event.
+This is also an example where the current time is not the only cause of censoring; there are the alternative events (e.g., death in office) that can be the cause of censoring.